EnviroDIY/ModularSensors/README.md

 - **modemSleepPowerDown()** - Runs the sleep function, waits for the status indicator to go off, then powers the modem down.
 Returns true if successful.
 - **getNISTTime()** - Returns the current Unix time stamp (_in UTC_) from NIST via the TIME protocol (rfc868).

-As mentioned above, the cellular modems themselves are also sensors with the following variables:
+As mentioned above, the cellular modems themselves are also sensors with the following variables:  (Temperature may be added at some point in the future.)

 ```cpp
 // Create the RSSI and signal strength variable objects for the modem and return